MuxLuxx/muxluxx.github.io/content/blog/2021-10-31-Happy_Halloween.md

 tags = ["halloween","hacker_halloween","happy_halloween"]
 categories = ["blog"]
 [[images]]
-  src = "img/main/halloween.gif"
+  src = "img/main/halloween-tech.png"
   alt = "Happy Scary Skeletons, my friends"
 +++

-Happy Halloween my devs, hackers, IT and admins!
+Happy Halloween my Devs, Hackers, IT and Admins!

 Hope you are all having a spooky night and get lots of candy, scares and much more.